rfshelley/Documentation/ref-docs/event-ref.rst

 getData()
 ---------

-A map of any additional data on the event.
+A map of any additional data on the Event.

 **Signature:**
     ``String getData()``

 **Returns:**
-    `String`_ - A JSON string representing a map of the additional data (if any) on the event.
+    `String`_ - A JSON string representing a map of the additional data (if any) on the Event.

 **Example:**

-Consider an event created like this:
+Consider an Event created like this:

 .. code-block:: groovy